 God's forgiveness of us is directly tied to our forgiveness of those who have sinned against us!
 We must reciprocate God's forgiveness by forgiving others.

-Jesus' Sermon on the Mount contains a concise explanation of what it takes to be a Christian.
-John Reid puts the spotlight on Matthew 5:38-42, explaining the spiritual principles behind the 'above and beyond' attitude.
+The Sermon on the Mount contains a explanation of what it takes to be a Christian.
+Matthew 5:38-42 provides the principles behind the 'above and beyond' attitude.

-Leviticus 4 and 5 contain the instructions for the sin and trespass offerings.
-John Ritenbaugh explains that sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son.
+Sin and human nature affect everyone in society—from king to commoner—but God has covered sin from every angle in the sacrifice of His Son, fulfilling Leviticus 4-5.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.